The WHLG Framework

 The Evening Return

 Laptop closes after 5pm.
 Not a suggestion — a rule.
 End the day as yourself, not as your output.
-The work will be there tomorrow.
-The person sitting across from you at dinner won't always be.

 The Anchor